-Support People: The birthing parent is encouraged to have one or more labour support person(s).
-While Riverside does not limit the maximum number of support people, we reserve the right to ask excessive numbers of visitors to wait elsewhere.
-This is to maintain a restful environment for our other patients.
+Support People: The birthing parent is encouraged to have one or more labour support persons.
+While Riverside does not limit the maximum number of support people, we reserve the right to ask excessive numbers of support people to wait elsewhere.
+This is because there are other patients on the ward who also require rest.

 Rooming In: Both parents are encouraged to stay in the room with the newborn to help ease the transition of day/night routines.
 This will ensure your baby receives the care you want while allowing you to learn their feeding cues more quickly.